maa-targino/Rest-Api/README.md

 ## Requirements:

-### Installing Visual Studio Code
+### Installing the code-editor

-You can install this IDE for the project development by clicking [here](https://code.visualstudio.com/Download) to access its download page.
+You can use Visual Studio Code for the project development.
+Click [here](https://code.visualstudio.com/Download) to access its download page and install it.

 ### Installing Git

 You can track your code changes with Git version control software.
-Click [here](https://git-scm.com/downloads) download it.
+Click [here](https://git-scm.com/downloads) and download it.

 ### Installing Node.js